 "The result implies that other ice shelves are closer to the breaking point than we previously thought," said Scambos.
-"The shelf retreats that have occurred so far have had few consequences for sea level rise, but breakups in some other areas like the Ross Ice Shelf could lead to increases in ice flow off the Antarctic Ice Sheet and cause sea level to rise."
+"The shelf retreats that have occurred so far have had few consequences for sea-level rise, but breakups in some other areas like the Ross Ice Shelf could lead to increases in ice flow off the Antarctic and cause sea level to rise."

 Floating ice shelves, which account for about 2 percent of Antarctic ice, typically undergo cycles of advance and retreat over many decades.
-While scientists knew that meltwater fills crevasses and enlarges the cracks, this is the first study to explain the physics linking ice shelf viability and meltwater ponds.
+While scientists have known that meltwater fills crevasses and enlarges the cracks, this is the first study to explain the physics linking ice-shelf viability and meltwater ponds.

 The extra outward pressure of the water counteracts the internal pressure holding the ice together, according to the scientists' conclusions.
 Crevasses routinely form on the landward side of the shelf.

 Satellite observations of melted water on the ice surfaces provide important clues to the water pressure theory, said Fannestock.
 After analyzing images of the Larsen Ice Shelf over the past two decades, he deduced the years with the longest duration of surface meltwater corresponded to the years of major shelf breakup events.
 The melt season during the 1995 Larsen Ice Sheet retreat was more than 80 days long - about 20 days longer than average.